On this page

 • Data type: VARCHAR(16777216)

 • Description: (iOS) Identifier for Advertiser.
-This usually is wiped after ingestion and therefore will be blank.
+Amplitude usually wipes this after ingestion, so it's typically blank.

 • ip_address